programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 Recall that vectors have both a direction (where is it going?) and a length (how far does it go in that direction?).
 Both their direction and length reflect word associations in the corpus.
 If two vectors are going in the same direction, and have a similar length, that means that they are very close to each other in vector space, and they have a similar set of word associations.

-'Cosine similarity' is a common method of measuring 'closeness' between words (for more examples of measuring distance, see [this tutorial](https://programminghistorian.org/en/lessons/common-similarity-measures) by _Programming Historian_).
+'Cosine similarity' is a common method of measuring 'closeness' between words (for more examples of measuring distance, see [this tutorial](/en/lessons/common-similarity-measures) by _Programming Historian_).
 When you are comparing two vectors from the same corpus, you are comparing two lines that share an origin point.
 In order to figure out how similar those words are, all we need to do is to connect their designated position in vector space with an additional line, forming a triangle.
-The distance between the two vectors can then be calculated using the [cosine](https://en.wikipedia.org/wiki/Sine_and_cosine) of this new line.
+The distance between the two vectors can then be calculated using the [cosine](https://perma.cc/X8GT-BTWH) of this new line.
 The larger this number, the closer those two vectors are in vector space.
 For example, two words that are far from each other (say, _email_ and _yeoman_) might have a low cosine similarity of around 0.1, while two words that are near to each other (say _happy_ and _joyful_ or even _happy_ and _sad_) might have a higher cosine similarity of around 0.8.

 Words that are close in vector space are those that the model predicts are likely to be used in similar contexts.
 It is often tempting to think of these as synonyms, but that's not always the case.
 In fact, antonyms are often very close to each other in `word2vec` vector space.
 Words that are likely to be used in the same contexts might have some semantic relationship, but their relationship might also be structural or syntactic.
 For instance, if you have a collection of letters, you might find that _sincerely_,  _yours_, _friend_, and _warmly_ are close because they all tend to be used in the salutations of letters.
 This doesn't mean that _friend_ is a synonym of _warmly_!
 Along the same lines, days of the week and months of the year will often be very close in vector space – _Friday_ is not a synonym for _Monday_ but the words tend to get used in the same contexts.

-When you observe that words are close to each other in your models, you should return to your corpus to get a better understanding of how the use of language might be reinforcing this proximity. .
+When you observe that words are close to each other in your models (high cosine similarity), you should return to your corpus to get a better understanding of how the use of language might be reinforcing this proximity.

 ### Vector Math